dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 Practical Information
 _____________________

 This section contains information about configuring and running the Ensemble-Stat tool.
 The Ensemble-Stat tool creates or verifies gridded model data.
 For verification, this tool can accept either gridded or point observations.
 If provided, the climatology file must be gridded.
 The input gridded model, observation, and climatology datasets must be on the same grid prior to calculation of any statistics, and in one of the MET supported gridded file formats.
 If gridded files are not on the same grid, MET will do the regridding for you if you specify the desired output grid.
-The point observations must be formatted as the NetCDF output of the point reformatting tools described in Chapter :ref:`reformat_point`.
+The point observations must be formatted as the NetCDF output of the point reformatting tools described in Chapter :numref:`reformat_point`.

 ensemble_stat usage
 ~~~~~~~~~~~~~~~~~~~